AhmedThahir/penpot-desktop/docs/install/LINUX.md

 ___

 ### Arch:
 A script will be used to build the latest version of Penpot Desktop.
-This should work for all distros, but is targetted at Arch users.

 The following packages are required:
  - `whiptail`